Technigo/project-react-native-app/README.md

 A React Native mobile application fetching and displaying dad jokes from an API, where you can generate new random jokes, search for jokes and share jokes with your friends.

-Built during Technigo Boot Camp fall 2020, project 13 out of 21.
+Built during Technigo Boot Camp fall 2020, week 13 out of 24.

 ## The problem